 - Re-ranking RPN & Closure

-To ensure the FMEA will work smoothly through the development phases, an investigation of past failures and preparatory documents is required.
+Pre-work involves the collection and creation of key documents.
+FMEA works smoothly through the development phases when an investigation of past failures and preparatory documents is performed from its onset.
 Preparatory documents may include:

 - Boundary/Block Diagram (For the DFMEA)

 - Parameter Diagram (For the DFMEA)